MarcoKl99/C-string-lib/README.md

 ## Functionalities ⚙️

+- `str_equal`: Test if two given strings are equal
-- `str_length`: Get the length of a given String
+- `str_length`: Get the length of a given string
 - `str_copy`: Copy a string from a source to a destination
 - `str_concat`: Concatenate two strings and write the result into a buffer (and check against buffer overflow)

 ## How to build 🏗️

-TO build the project, execute the following.
+To build the project, execute the following.

 ```bash
 make